rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 "What is it?"

-"I broke the frame, I'm done."
+"I broke the frame.
+I'm done."

-Explaining what had happened my buddy was more astonished by the situation than I was.
+Explaining what had happened, my buddy was more astonished by the situation than I was.

+"fuck."

 I flagged down one of the sweep vehicles, loaded my broken bike, and was taken to lunch.
 Along the way the two sweep roadies, from San Francisco and Atlanta respectively, were great company.
-I got a chance to figure out why the sweep vans are so cautious and slow riding up and down the line of cyclists; turns out they're checking all the boys out!
+I also got a chance to figure out why the sweep vans are so cautious and slow riding up and down the line of cyclists; turns out they're checking out all the boys!

 At lunch I made _another_ visit to bike tech where I hung my bike on the rack and explained that I broke my frame.

-"Fuck, another one?" was the lead tech's response before returning to his work.
+"Fuck, another one?" was the lead tech's response, before returning to his work.

-I later learned that by this point in the ride, I was the third cyclist to break a frame.
+I later learned that by this point in the ride, I was the *third* cyclist to break a frame.

-I didn't even know "breaking a bike frame" was a thing.
+I didn't even know "breaking a bike frame" was a thing!

 As luck would have it, [InCycle](https://www.incycle.com/) the bike shop that travels along with ALC also brings along **40** extra bikes to rent to people